 Understanding the Federal Fair Housing Act of 1968, for instance, allows you to screen a tenant properly.
 It can help you stay out of legal trouble by not asking prospective tenants discriminative questions, such as:

 - Do you go to the church in this neighborhood?
 Religion is a protected class and asking anything related to it can amount to discrimination.

 - Do you have a disability?
 Again, disability is a protected class.
-If you ask this question, a tenant may take it to mean that you don’t rent to disabled people.
+If you ask this question, a tenant may take it to mean that you don’t lease to disabled people.